-It has been determined that these regulations are not a significant regulatory action as defined in Executive Order 12866.
+It has been determined that these final regulations are not a significant regulatory action as defined in Executive Order 12866.
 Therefore, a regulatory assessment is not required.
 It also has been determined that section 553(b) of the Administrative Procedure Act (5 U.S.C. chapter 5) does not apply to these regulations.

 It is hereby certified that these regulations will not have a significant economic impact on a substantial number of small entities.
 This certification is based upon the fact that the underlying statute applies only to individuals.
-Therefore, a Regulatory Flexibility Analysis under the Regulatory Flexibility Act (5 U.S.C. chapter 6) is not required.
+Therefore, a regulatory flexibility analysis under the Regulatory Flexibility Act (5 U.S.C. chapter 6) is not required.

-Pursuant to section 7805(f), these temporary regulations will be submitted to the Chief Counsel for Advocacy of the Small Business Administration for comment on their impact on small business.
+Pursuant to section 7805(f) of the Code, the notice of proposed rulemaking preceding these regulations was submitted to the Chief Counsel for Advocacy of the Small Business Administration for comment on its impact on small business.